Skip to main content

 Q: Can I book a venue via the Register or make an enquiry about one of the venues listed on the Register?

 No. You cannot enquire about or book a function at any of the listed venues through the Register.
-The Register is a database of war memorials, and does not own, maintain, or hold any responsibility for the operations of any of the venues listed.
+The Register is a crowd-sourced database about war memorials across New South Wales, and does not own, maintain, or operate any of the venues listed.

 Please contact the owner or custodian of the relevant venue directly, for enquiries such as function bookings, opening hours, exhibitions, or access.
 Custodians are often local councils, RSL sub-Branches, committees, or property owners.